-The search committee chair is responsible for maintaining the administrative aspects of the search process, but is an equal member in decisions and discussions of candidates.
-S/he meets with the associate dean early in the process.
+The Search Committee Chair is responsible for maintaining the administrative aspects of the search process but is an equal member in decisions and discussions of candidates.
+S/he meets with the Associate Dean early in the process.
 Responsibilities include organizing and planning search committee meetings, ensuring that committee members have necessary access and training to use Interfolio, updating Interfolio with hiring notes, establishing a schedule for on-campus interviews, working with candidates on travel arrangements, and organizing volunteers to evenly distribute support for candidate visits among program and committee members.
-It is particularly important that the search committee chair moderate search committee deliberations to insure member participation and respectful dialog and candidate selection based on fairness and equity.
-For this reason the chair will typically not be the program director.
-All committee members should contribute to the development of notes on qualifications in Interfolio that help the department chair,

-Dean's office, human resources staff, and the Office of the Provost understand the reasons why particular individuals were selected for screening calls and/or interviews.
+It is particularly important that the Search Committee Chair moderate search committee deliberations to ensure member participation and respectful dialog and candidate selection based on fairness and equity.
+For this reason, the chair will typically not be the program director.
+All committee members should contribute to the development of notes on qualifications in Interfolio that help the Department Chair, the Dean's Office, Human Resources staff, and the Office of the Provost understand the reasons why particular individuals were selected for screening calls and/or interviews.
 The Associate Dean can work with the chair as needed.
 Compile (on behalf of the committee) the list of strengths and weaknesses of each candidate participating in an on-campus interview for the Dean's review.

-Role of Committee Members
+Role of Search Committee Members

 Although some search committee members may have more direct disciplinary expertise, all members are important to the process and their opinions should be heard and participation should be encouraged.
 Communication between committee members should be conducted in a professional, inclusive, and constructive manner that helps ensure equitable evaluation of candidates that is free from bias.
 Consider any personal bias you may have and avoid allowing these to influence yourself or others.
-Ways to avoid bias include, but are not limited to, focusing evaluation and comments on the identified qualifications and refrain from discussing or considering unrelated information or qualities even if you do not intend to use to evaluate candidates.
+Ways to avoid bias include, but are not limited to, focusing evaluation and comments on the identified qualifications and refrain from discussing or considering unrelated information or qualities even if you do not intend to use them to evaluate candidates.

-Expected participation includes but is not limited to:
+Expected participation includes, but is not limited to:

-- Review candidates in preparation for committee discussions. - Maintain confidential notes on candidate credentials (as related to the stated qualifications) and provide feedback to the committee and chair as committee notes are created in the Interfolio system as official documentation of the review. - Attend meetings of the committee (virtual means can be requested to better accommodate all members). - Volunteer for events during the visits; participate in screening calls; attend teaching and research presentations; and respond to requests from the chair in a timely manner. - Maintain professional communication with all committee members and candidates. - Identify any real or perceived conflicts of interest to the department chair or committee chair so that appropriate measures can be taken to ensure a fair and equitable process. - Report any concerns to the chair, Department Chair, Associate Dean, or Dean as appropriate.
+- Review candidates in preparation for committee discussions. - Maintain confidential notes on candidate credentials (as related to the stated qualifications) and provide feedback to the committee and chair as committee notes are created in the Interfolio system as official documentation of the review. - Attend meetings of the committee (virtual means can be requested to better accommodate all members). - Volunteer for events during the visits; participate in screening calls; attend teaching and research presentations; and respond to requests from the Search Committee Chair in a timely manner. - Maintain professional communication with all committee members and candidates. - Identify any real or perceived conflicts of interest to the Department Chair or Search Committee Chair so that appropriate measures can be taken to ensure a fair and equitable process. - Report any concerns to the Search Committee Chair, Department Chair, Associate Dean, or Dean as appropriate.